milesj/boost/docs/common.md

 #### Configuring Options

-Besides options being passed to the constructor, they can also be configured using the `Optionable#configure` method, which accepts an object.
+Besides options being passed to the constructor, they can also be configured using the `Contract#configure` method, which accepts an object.
 Options passed to this method are checked and validated using the same optiomal process.

 ```ts
 plugin.configure({